 The following operating guidelines have been developed to encourage the establishment of SSRPs.

-The overall responsibility for the establishment and monitoring of the SSRPs rests with the college dean or directors, in case of non-academic units.
+The overall responsibility for the establishment and monitoring of the SSRPs rests with the college/school dean or directors, in case of non-academic units.
 It is anticipated that the requesting department/school chair or director will prepare a written document for the dean's approval that addresses the following:

 Name, academic credentials, and research interests of the proposed researcher.